nusnlp/gecmetrics/README.md

 * Scripts to find system-level and sentence-level correlations are adapted from WMT (given in `scripts/` directory)

-* William's significance test was done using the code in `tools/significance-williams/` directory.
+* William's significance test was done using the code in `tools/significance-williams/` directory (originally from https://github.com/ygraham/significance-williams)

 #### Running